TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 > Application Projects.
 This is the central place to manage your projects.
 Click on the button below to create your first project.

-Create a project by selecting "Create New Project":
+Create a project by selecting "Create New Project". you will find several templates:

-1. First called "MyDiningPhilosophers" based on "Dining Philosophers" Project Template
-2. Second called "MyHelloWorld" based on "Empty C Project"
+Choose

 Open "MyHelloWorld" by selecting "Open" green button, "Loading your Workspace" message will appear shortly in a new web browser tab and then Could9 Workspace will be initialized